Jump to topics on this page:

 A group home is one of the housing choices for young adults with disabilities and special health care needs.
-If you are interested in a group home for your child, this page has things to consider.
-A group home is not a fit for everyone.
-It can take a lot of work to find a good one.
+A group home is not ideal for everyone, and there are many things to consider in finding one that is the right fit for your child.

-It is a good idea to start thinking about your child's future early, when they are still young.
-We have heard from parents and other experts that it is also a good idea to apply for benefits for your child, such as Medicaid and SSI disability benefits, as soon as you can.
+It’s a good idea to start thinking about your child’s future early when they are still young.
+We have heard from parents and other experts that it’s also a good idea to apply for benefits for your child as soon as you can, such as Medicaid and Social Security Income (SSI) disability benefits.
 See our Transition to Adulthood section and our transition planning page for more help.

 A group home is a place where a small group of people live together.
 Residents are usually on the same daily schedule.
 There are different types of group homes for children, adults and older adults with different needs.